KonradWohlfahrt/Glowtie/README.md

 # The end
 Great, now you have yourself your own Glowtie!
 There is an enclosure which you can print in a 3d-printer.

 Button functions:
 - short press: show current battery percentage
 - double press: toggle random mode (on: green flash, off: red flash)
-- long press: save current mode and color to eeprom Make sure to turn off the glowtie when loading!
+- long press: save current mode and color to eeprom

 Remember to check out Stephen Hawes and Raxathor, as this repository is based on theirs.

 ![Glowtie](https://github.com/Donut-Studio/Glowtie/blob/main/images/Glowtie.png)